Intevation/intelmq-fody/docs/SetupExampleUbuntu.md

 ### build fody

-Do a production build of fody (as indicate on the main fody documentation), which ends up in `dist`, make sure that we are asking our own webserver before running the build:
+Do a production build of fody (as indicated in the main fody documentation), which ends up in `dist`, make sure that we are asking our own webserver before running the build:

 ```diff